cyator/cyator/README.md

 - 👋 Hi, I’m @cyator
-- 👀 I’m interested in Web, IoT, analytics and automation.
+- 👀 I’m interested in Web, IoT, data analytics and automation.
 - 🌱 I'm also passionate about embedded systems.
 I love working with NodeMCU-32s and Arduino using the Arduino framework and platform.io
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...
-Email : christianyator7@gmail.com

 <!---
 cyator/cyator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.